A robust and adaptive MPC formulation for Gaussian process models: Robust GP-MPC

 \subsection{\RMPC{} optimal control problem}

 The proposed \RMPC{} scheme is characterized by the following OCP:

 where the notation~$\tau|t$ denotes a prediction of a quantity for the future time~$t+\tau$ computed at the current time~$t$.
 Problem~\eqref{eq:RMPC_optimization_problem} is a natural generalization of existing homothetic tube MPC formulations, such as~\cite{kohler2020computationally,rakovic2022homothetic,sasfi2023RAMPC}.
 In particular, the cost~\eqref{subeq:RMPC_cost_function} depends on a nominal state and input trajectory $z,v$, which are predicted using nominal dynamics~\eqref{subeq:RMPC_formulation_constraint_1}.
 In addition, a tube scaling $\delta\geq 0$ is predicted~\eqref{subeq:RMPC_formulation_constraint_2} and used to tighten the state and input constraints~\eqref{subeq:RMPC_formulation_constraint_3}.
 Notably, the nominal dynamics and the dynamics of this tube scaling depend on the mean and uncertainty bound on the GP using~\eqref{subeq:RMPC_formulation_constraint_2.5}.
 The initial condition~\eqref{subeq:RMPC_formulation_constraint_5} links the (optimized) initial state of the nominal trajectory to the current real state~$x(t)$, as well as the tube scaling~$\delta_{0|t}$.
-Lastly, a general terminal set constraint is imposed~\eqref{subeq:RMPC_formulation_constraint_4}.
+Lastly, a general terminal set constraint is imposed~\eqref{subeq:RMPC_formulation_constraint_4}, together with the terminal cost $\ell_f$, whose properties are discussed in Section~\ref{sec:RMPC_algorithms_theoretical_properties}.
 The MPC problem~\eqref{eq:RMPC_optimization_problem} is solved at each discrete sampling time $t_k=T_{\mathrm{s}} k$, $k\in\N$ and the closed-loop input is given by

 where~$z^\star_{\cdot|t_k}$ and~$v^\star_{\cdot|t_k}$ are the optimal\footnote{ We assume that a minimizer to Problems~\eqref{eq:RMPC_optimization_problem} and \eqref{eq:RAMPC_optimization_problem} exists, see~\cite[Prop.~2]{fontes2001general} for sufficient conditions.} nominal state and input over the sampling period~$[t_k,t_k+T_\mathrm{s})$ and $\kappa$ is a later-specified feedback law.
 For computational tractability, we parametrize the nominal input $v_{\tau|t}$ as piece-wise constant across each sampling interval $\tau\in [i T_{\mathrm{s}},iT_{\mathrm{s}}+T_{\mathrm{s}})$, $i\in\N_{[0,N_{\mathrm{f}}-1]}$, with $N_{\mathrm{f}}:=T_{\mathrm{f}}/T_{\mathrm{s}} \in\N$.
 In the following, we detail the ingredients of the OCP~\eqref{eq:RMPC_optimization_problem}.